Commonwealth Games: England beat Singapore to claim badminton team bronze

 The Olympic bronze medallists secured the match with a 21-9 19-21 21-13 win over Hee and Danny Bawa Chrisnanta.

+Ouseph said: "It's always nice when everyone's got a medal, which will help us go into the individual competition with a bit more bounce.

+"It was quite hard to get back up to speed without much rest but I tried to hang in as long as possible."

-World number five husband and wife pair Chris and Gabby Adcock were rested for the medal match as part of the team's event rotation.
+Chris and Gabby Adcock, the world number five pair, were rested for the match as part of the team's event rotation.

-In the gold medal match, Malaysia - who beat England 3-0 in the semi-finals - will face India.
+In the gold-medal match, Malaysia - who beat England 3-0 in the semi-finals - lost to India.

+Malaysia had won the title at the past three Games but had to settle for silver as India triumphed 3-1.